-Nima Elbagir is an International Correspondent for CNN based in London, the global networks European headquarters.
+Nima Elbagir is an International Correspondent for CNN based in Nairobi.

 Award-winning Elbagir joined CNN in February 2011 after a period from August 2010 freelancing, based in its Africa bureau in Johannesburg.

 Since joining the network, Elbagir has led CNNs coverage from Somalia at the height of the Horn of Africa famine; she was granted an exclusive phone interview whilst in Tripoli with Safia Gadhafi, the former Libyan leaders wife; following the revolution in Egypt, Elbagir interviewed the Justice Minister Mohamed Abdelaziz al-Juindy, who called for former Egyptian President Hosni Mubarak to face the death penalty; she reported from South Sudan as the new African country celebrated independence, and she has been at the forefront of CNNs coverage of the growing violence led by Islamic militancy in Nigeria.